-Once risks are identified, they are evaluated or assessed, i.e. the impact of the risk is quantified to determine its potential effect on the profit and its probability of occurrence.
+Once risks are identified, they are evaluated or assessed, i.e., the impact of the risk is quantified (wherever possible) to determine its potential effect on the profit and its likelihood of occurrence.
 The key objective is to measure the relative importance of risks, which enables prioritization and focus on important risks.
 Key risks impacting achievement of objectives for the respective financial year will be assessed for impact and likelihood.
-The assessment will take into consideration the risk tolerances that have been defined for achievement of the Company's objectives.

-Each risk will be assessed for impact (materiality of the risk if it occurs) and likelihood (at an agreed level of impact, the probability of the event taking place).
+Each risk will be assessed for impact (materiality of the risk if it occurs) and likelihood (at an agreed level of impact, the likelihood of the event taking place).
 These two parameters determine the importance of risk to the organization.
-Based on the impact and likelihood the risk exposure is categorized into four categories - extreme, high, medium and low.
+Based on the impact and likelihood, the risk exposure is categorized into four categories - very high, high, medium and low.